sinoz/osrs-docs/docs/updating/hit-mask.md

   - The types 0x7FFF(32,767) and 0x7FFE(32,766) are used to inform the client to read the hit info differently.
   A breakdown of this can be found below in [ways of writing hits](#ways-of-writing-hits).
 - The amount displayed on the hit.
 - The delay until the hit is rendered.
-The duration is in client ticks, which are 20 millisecond each.
+The duration is in [client ticks](../variables/client-tick.md#client-tick).
 - Unused variables(They are supported by the mask, but never used in OldSchool RuneScape):
   - Soak type.
 The type indicates the config that will be used for the soak splat that appears next to the normal hit splat.
   - Soak amount displayed on the soak hit splat.